sense 1v

 Ha scalato la montagna con grande sforzo.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-scalàre : to climb
+scalare : to climb

 sca||re : (accento grave)

-Indicative mood (Indicativo) of the verb scalàre
+indicativo scalare.
+Indicative mood of the verb scalare

 Tempo semplice